Improving Intrusion Detection with Domain-Invariant Representation Learning in Latent Space: Experiments

 \subsection{Dataset}

-\begin{itemize} \item \textbf{ CSE-CIC-IDS2018} This is a publicly available cybersecurity dataset that is made available by the Canadian Cybersecurity Institute (CIC).
+\begin{itemize} \item \textbf{ CSE-CIC-IDS2018 \cite{CIC_datasets}} This is a publicly available cybersecurity dataset that is made available by the Canadian Cybersecurity Institute (CIC).
 It consists of 7 major kinds of intrusion datasets.
-We use SOLARIS, GOLDENEYE as source domain data, INFILTRATION, BOTNET as cross-domain data, and RARE, SLOWHTTPS, HOIC as OOD data, along with a OOD BENIGN class from a different day. \item \textbf{CICIoT 2023} This is a state-of-the-art dataset for profiling, behavioral analysis, and vulnerability testing of different IoT devices with different protocols from the network traffic, consisting of 7 major attack classes.
-We use BENIGN, DoS, and DDoS as source data, RECON, as cross-domain data and WEB, MIRAI as OOD test data. \item \textbf{CICIoMT 2024} This is a benchmark dataset to enable the development and evaluation of Internet of Medical Things (IoMT) security solutions.
+We use SOLARIS, GOLDENEYE as source domain data, INFILTRATION, BOTNET as cross-domain data, and RARE, SLOWHTTPS, HOIC and a BENIGN dataset of a different day as the OOD test classes. \item \textbf{CICIoT 2023 \cite{CIC_datasets}} This is a state-of-the-art dataset for profiling, behavioral analysis, and vulnerability testing of different IoT devices with different protocols from the network traffic, consisting of 7 major attack classes.
+We use BENIGN, DoS, and DDoS as source data, RECON, as cross-domain data and WEB, MIRAI as OOD test data. \item \textbf{CICIoMT 2024 \cite{CIC_datasets}} This is a benchmark dataset to enable the development and evaluation of Internet of Medical Things (IoMT) security solutions.
 The attacks are categorized into five classes.
-We use BENIGN, DDoS, DoS as source-domain, RECON, and SPOOFING as cross-domain, and MQTT as OOD data. \end{itemize} \footnote{CIC- Canadian Institute of Cybersecurity}
+We use BENIGN, DDoS, DoS as source-domain, RECON, and SPOOFING as cross-domain, and MQTT as OOD data. \item \textbf{Arrythmia} This dataset is about atrial fibrillation (also called AFib or AF) which is a quivering or irregular heartbeat (arrhythmia) that can lead to blood clots, stroke, heart failure, and other heart-related complications.
+The dataset contains five classes/categories: N (Normal), S (Supraventricular ectopic beat), V (Ventricular ectopic beat), F (Fusion beat), and Q (Unknown beat). \end{itemize}